 How to reach Pelling:

 There are daily non-stop flights by Indigo, Air Asia, Jet Airways and Spice Jet from Kolkata to Bagdogra.
-Pelling is 14kmms from the airport.
+Pelling is 140 km from the airport.

 The newly opened Pakyong Airport at Gangtok is also another option.